 So, the Saints go from church to church trying to get out of their little “kingdom boxes” so as to have a (John 17) peace in their hearts.
 To correct the problem the following might be considered:

-1. Elders in a given area should come together and confirm the calling of Jesus Christ on each other for the ministry and eldership that the Holy Spirit has called them to serve in the Church of Jesus Christ ( Eph.
-4:11).
+1. Elders in a given area should come together to pray and confirm the calling of Jesus Christ on each other for their ministry.
+And each Elder should spend time healing any doctrinal difference in love.
+Then go in unity, John 17, to minister to the sheep in what the Holy Spirit has called them to share in the Church of Jesus Christ for the perfecting of the Saints.
+(Eph.
+4:11-12).

 2. The Elders should make the physical resources that belong to Jesus Christ common to all of the fellowship families so the physical properties and meeting places may be used to present the Gospel of the Kingdom in power and support for the common ministry of Christ in building His Church.